nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Teacher requests to find the next available slot for class
-2. Teacher discuss with the student about whether the proposed slot is possible
+2. Teacher discusses with the student about whether the proposed slot is possible
 3. Teacher [update](#use-case-update-a-student-contact-detail) the student record with the next class date

 **Extensions**